MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 ### Reset package

-A Surface UEFI reset package is used to perform only one task — to unenroll a Surface device from SEMM.
+A Surface UEFI reset package is used to perform only one task—to unenroll a Surface device from SEMM.
 The reset package contains signed instructions to remove the SEMM certificate from the device’s firmware and to reset UEFI settings to the factory default settings.
 Like a Surface UEFI configuration package, a reset package must be signed with the same SEMM certificate that’s provisioned on the Surface device.
 When you create a SEMM reset package, you’re required to supply the serial number of the Surface device that you intend to reset.
-SEMM reset packages aren’t universal — they’re specific to one device.
+SEMM reset packages aren’t universal—they’re specific to one device.

 ### Recovery request

 In some scenarios, it might be impossible to use a Surface UEFI reset package.
 (For example, if Windows becomes unusable on the Surface device.)
-In these scenarios you can unenroll the Surface device from SEMM through the **Enterprise Management** page of Surface UEFI (shown in Figure 5) with a Recovery Request operation.
+In these scenarios, you can unenroll the Surface device from SEMM through the **Enterprise Management** page of Surface UEFI (shown in Figure 5) with a Recovery Request operation.

 > [!div class="mx-imgBorder"]
 > ![Initiate a SEMM recovery request.](images/surface-ent-mgmt-fig7-semmrecovery.png "Initiate a SEMM recovery request")